NethavenCompany/Invoiced/README.md

 # Invoice Manager

-A extension to the cms to create invoices from html templates and turn them into pdf files for your clients
+A extension to the cms to create invoices from html templates saving them on your craft db to be managed.

 ## Requirements